globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 ### **Big-Bee data**  <span id="bigbee"/>
 The [Big Bee project](https://big-bee.net/) ([https://big-bee.net/](https://big-bee.net/)) aims to "Extend Anthophila research through image and trait digitization."
 - [List of collections in the Big-Bee group](https://www.globalbioticinteractions.org/bigbee/)
 - Quarterly publication of the Big Bee data is found on Zenodo.
 This publication also includes the downloadable and citable *indexed_interactions_bees.tsv* file that includes all of the bee interaction data related to the Big Bee project.
-It is best to use the most recent version of of our publication to get the most recent data.
+It is best to use the most recent version of our publication to get the most recent data.

 Seltmann, Katja C., & Poelen, Jorrit H. (2023).
 Big Bee indexed biotic interactions and review summary (0.3) [Data set].
 Zenodo. [https://doi.org/10.5281/zenodo.5915012](https://zenodo.org/record/5915012#.YnLJ2ZPML0o)